Scout Tee – Grainline Studio – Indie Pattern Review

-At Sew Dayton, we order some of the most amazing patterns, Grainline Studio is just one of the many independent labels we carry.
 The super fun and easy Scout Tee is just what I needed to make with this beautiful voile sent to me by Sara Lawson of Sew Sweetness!
-The Scout Tee is great for woven and knit fabrics, amazing fit and easy to sew.
+The Scout Tee is great for woven and knit fabrics, has a fantastic fit, and is easy to sew.
+At Sew Dayton, we order some of the most striking patterns; Grainline Studio is just one of the many independent labels we carry.

 Two years ago, I made the Tiny Pocket Tank from another Art Gallery Fabrics voile and loved everything about it!
-When we decided to start carrying Grainline Studio patterns at Sew Dayton Needle, Ink and Thread, it was because we wanted patterns that are great staples for your wardrobe and comfortable, yet fun for the beginner seamster to sew up.
+We decided to start carrying Grainline Studio patterns at Sew Dayton Needle, Ink and Thread because we wanted designs that are great staples for your wardrobe and comfortable yet fun for the beginner seamster to sew up.

-I used Art Gallery Fabric cotton voile called Bous Trail Warmet, which has 100% cotton and is 52-53″ width.
-Designed by Sara Lawson of Sew Sweetness, fabric line called “Fantasia.”
+I used Art Gallery Fabric cotton voile called Bous Trail Warmest, which has 100% cotton and is 52-53″.
+Designed by Sara Lawson of Sew Sweetness, a fabric line is called “Fantasia.”

-Sara did a call out for sewers, asking for help sew some samples up with her beautiful new line of fabric.
-I chose to make my first Scout Tee with her material and me over the moon and honored to help out.
+Sara did a call out for sewers, asking for help sewing some samples up with her beautiful new line of fabric.
+I chose to make my first Scout Tee with her material, and me over the moon and honored to help out.

 Metrosene color 0536 Poly Thread – great color for the little hint of green in the fabric.